phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000-zturn.md

 If you encountered some problems during this step please see [common problems](armv7a9-zynq7000.md#common-problems-on-zynq7000-boards).

-Before flashing, good practise is to erase older file system on flash memory (this is done to avoid errors).
+Before flashing, good practice is to erase older file system on flash memory (this is done to avoid errors).

 ### Erasing the area intended for file system